Fil88/Fil88.github.io/_posts/2021-07-01-Entering-the-Covenant-C2C.md

 Not to mention that most corporate web proxies and mail filters block the DLL file type regardless of being malicious or benign!

-Ideallly, what is needed is an additional component that for example will write our DLL on disk and then load it to trigger the execution.
+Ideallly, what is needed is an additional component that for example will write our __DLL__ on disk and then load it to trigger the execution.
-HTA format can be used to facilitate this scenario, but the same concept could be applied with other languages such as VBS and VBA, commonly used for initial enterprise access.
+`HTA` format can be used to facilitate this scenario, but the same concept could be applied with other languages such as `VBS` and `VBA`, commonly used for initial enterprise access.
 Besides phishing campaign this is still the first attack vector used by APT to attack enterprise network considering the wide deployment of the `Windows Office Suite`.
 For this reason we will implement a malicious office with macro enabled.
 For this simulation we are going to use a simple MessageBox as our payload.